ARBProtocol/jupgrid/README.md

 2. **Configuration:** Open the `.env` file in a text editor and input your Phantom wallet Private Key, and the URL to your RPC.

 3. **Run Jupgrid:** Start Jupgrid again with `node .` to launch the bot.
 Upon startup, you will be prompted to enter the following parameters:

     - Token A:
     - Token B:
     - Size (In Token A):
     - Spread (% difference from current market price to orders):

     Jupgrid will then place one buy and one sell order based on the parameters you have set.

 ## Configuration ⚙️

 The `.env` file will need to contain your API keys and other sensitive information.
 Ensure you fill it out before running the bot for the second time:

 -   `RPC_URL`=YourRPCURLHere
 -   `PRIVATE_KEY`=YourPrivateKeyHere
-- `Other configurations as necessary`

-There will also be a `userData` file created.
+There will also be a `userData.json` file created.
 This will contain data on the parameters you set during setup.

 ## Contributing 🤝